 There are many items to consider when bringing your puppy into your home.
 Below are additional items we recommend.

-We recommend any Nylabone or Kong toys.
+We recommend any Nylabone toys.
 Puppies love to chew.
-Braided bully stick are great & easy for puppies to digest.
+Braided bully stick & hooves.
+Are great & easy for puppies to digest.
+Our favorite brand is "CHASING OUR TAILS" -All Natural BULLY stick ODORLESS

 Please don't feed Rawhides or Pig Ears for at least 12 month, if ever!